The Clear Edge

 • Expansion opportunities (upsell readiness)

-Example: Maya’s system flagged 5 at-risk clients early.
-Saved 4 through proactive outreach.
-Prevented $24K monthly churn.
+Example: Maya’s system flagged 5 at-risk clients early, she saved 4 through proactive outreach, and she prevented $24K in monthly churn.

 Build 5: Revenue Forecasting Model

-Why: You’re running blind.
-Don’t know what the revenue will be next quarter.
-Can’t make hiring or investment decisions confidently.
+Why: You’re running blind, don’t know what revenue will be next quarter, and can’t make hiring or investment decisions confidently.

 What: 12-month rolling forecast based on: